As your company grows, it’s easy to focus on shipping the next great feature or going after the shiniest logos.

 The answer: Understand your customers’ journey and get strategic with how you deliver support

 When it comes to customer support, there’s no one-size-fits-all approach, and different customers will require different levels of support.
-The key to managing this?
-The Conversational Support Funnel, a useful framework that combines proactive, self-serve, and human support, so you can deliver personalized, efficient support for every customer, without burning out your team.

 By incorporating self-serve and proactive layers into your support strategy, you can resolve more queries without needing to get a support rep involved at all – and with proactive support, you can answer questions your customers didn’t even know they had yet.
 This means that you can reduce the volume of conversations that reach your inbox in the first place, freeing up more time for your team to focus on delivering that all-important human support where it’s most needed.

 “Laying the infrastructure for your self-serve and proactive support now can result in huge savings down the line”